ArmandPhilippot/apeu/README.md

 // Your template here
 ```

-As you can see, `queryCollection` helps reduce a lot of boilerplate code and it can also be used to resolve multiple collections!
+As you can see, `queryCollection` helps reduce a lot of boilerplate code and it can also be used to resolve multiple collections at once by providing an array!
 If you only need to resolve one entry, you can use `queryEntry` instead.

 ### Workflow